ava-labs/teleporter/contracts/src/CrossChainApplications/GETTING_STARTED.md

 import {ITeleporterReceiver} from "../../Teleporter/ITeleporterReceiver.sol";
 ```

 Next, define the initial empty contract.
-We inherit from `ReentrancyGuard` to prevent reentrancy attacks.
-We inherit from `ITeleporterReceiver` to allow our contract to receive messages from Teleporter.
+The contract inherits from `ReentrancyGuard` to prevent reentrancy attacks, and inherits from `ITeleporterReceiver` to allow the contract to receive messages from Teleporter.

 ```solidity
 contract MyExampleCrossChainMessenger is